Music Idol: Theatre Round

 In three days the judges chose among the top 100, from all cities, the semifinalists who would perform live during the show and face the public's vote.

 Semifinals

 From now on it is up to the Bulgarian public to vote their favorite contestants into the final 12.

 Finals

 Each week the final 12 contestants perform, in front of a live audience, songs from a given theme.
 Once again the public votes for its favorite with the fewest votes getter being eliminated after one show until only one contestant remains: The winner of Music Idol.

 Season 2

 Qualifications

 There is no age limit for the auditioners.
 They must be Bulgarian citizens.

 Auditions

 Castings are held in the five biggest cities in Bulgaria - Rousse, Varna, Bourgas, Plovdiv and Sofia.
+Philipp Kirkorov joined auditions and the show only once as a judge - only in Varna.
+He temporarily replaced Lucy Diakovska at that stage.
 After a pre-selection the contenders audition in front of the panel of judges, seen on TV, who will decide if they are going to make it to the next round.